Jbleezy/BO1-Reimagined/README.md

 * Upgraded: damage - 2000 (previously 1000-3000 damage depending on where the damage was dealt)
 * Upgraded: headshot damage - 16000 (previously 8000-10000 damage depending on where the damage was dealt)

-### M1 Carbine
-* Ammo now gets added at the same time that it does in the reload animation

 ### M1 Garand
 * Added sound that plays when first obtaining
-* Ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip
 * Fixed raise animation
 * Decreased raise time from .8 seconds to .6 seconds